pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 <hr>

 The animations above show how the world's climate changes over the year, as documented in Wikipedia's weather boxes.
-The sunshine mostly follows the a predictable pattern following the seasons.
-Bright in the northern hemisphere from April to October and vice versa.
+Sunshine mostly follows a predictable pattern following the seasons, bright in the northern hemisphere from April to October and vice versa.
 A few exceptions stick out, such as the prominently cloudier regions over the equatorial land masses, which largely correspond to the rainforests of the Amazon, Mid-Western Africa and Indonesia, Malaysia, and Papua New Guinea.

-These rainy regions can be more easily recognized in the middle animation above which show how the precipitation changes over the year.
+These rainy regions are easily recognized in the middle animation above which show how the precipitation changes over the year.
 As expected the rainiest regions are where we find rainforests near the equator, as well as along the coast of British Columbia and northern Washington in the US.
 A few